bmoff/code-first-design/README.md

 It doesn’t replace design tools or solve every workflow problem, but we’ve found it useful in our own projects and are sharing it to see if others do too.

-This is still an unfinished idea we’re testing in real projects.
-We welcome all feedback, positive or critical, as we explore how this approach fits into real-world workflows.
+This is still an unfinished idea we're testing in real projects.
+We welcome all feedback, positive or critical, as we test this in real workflows.

 ---